paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

     (iv) *Availability of allowance to recipients of energy assistance*

-      (I) *In general* — Subject to subclause (II), if a State agency elects to use a standard utility allowance that reflects heating and cooling costs, the standard utility allowance shall be made available to households that received a payment, or on behalf of which a payment was made, under the Low-Income Home Energy Assistance Act of 1981 ([42 U.S.C.
+      (I) *In general* — Subject to subclause (II), if a State agency elects to use a standard utility allowance that reflects heating and cooling costs, the standard utility allowance shall be made available to households with an elderly or disabled member that received a payment, or on behalf of which a payment was made, under the Low-Income Home Energy Assistance Act of 1981 ([42 U.S.C.
 8621](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8621&num=0&edition=prelim) et seq.) or other similar energy assistance program, if in the current month or in the immediately preceding 12 months, the household either received such a payment, or such a payment was made on behalf of the household, that was greater than $20 annually, as determined by the Secretary.

       (II) *Separate allowance* — A State agency may use a separate standard utility allowance for households on behalf of which a payment described in subclause (I) is made, but may not be required to do so.